microsoft/dynamics-365-contact-center/README.md

 5. Sync (one-time or as needed) CRM data with Dataverse.

+# CTIDriver Setup

-- The CTI driver serves as a bridge between the Microsoft Omnichannel Add-on and Salesforce CRM, allowing for the integration of telephony features into the CRM environment.
+The CTI driver serves as a bridge between the Microsoft Omnichannel Add-on and Salesforce CRM, allowing for the integration of telephony features into the CRM environment.

-Note: These steps can be omitted if the default CTIDriver file is used.
+**Note:** These steps can be omitted if the default CTIDriver file is used.

-# Prerequisite
+## Prerequisite
 1. Install Node [latest version](https://nodejs.org/en/download/package-manager)
 2. git clone `https://github.com/microsoft/dynamics-365-contact-center.git`

-# CTIDriver Extention for SF and SN
+## CTIDriver Extention for SF and SN

-## SF Extension
+### Salesforce Extension

 1. Navigate to /samples/SFExampleCTIDriver